 What a Columbus Domestic Violence Lawyer Can Do for You

-At Luftman, Heck & Associates, our Columbus Defense team takes a two-pronged and highly – aggressive approach to all domestic violence cases.
+The Columbus defense team at Luftman, Heck & Associates takes a highly aggressive approach to all domestic violence cases.

 First and foremost, you need a bond.
-Generally, you will be arrested when charged with domestic violence.
-If not, the charge(s) will be filed as a warrant and you will have to turn yourself in.
 We will represent you at your initial bond hearing and look to secure a favorable bond and your release from jail.

-Thereafter we will figure out what mistakes the police or detectives made, whether the prosecuting witness is fabricating the charges and what other legal issues can be raised on your behalf.
+We will investigate what mistakes the police or detectives made, whether the prosecuting witness is fabricating the charges, and what other legal issues can be raised on your behalf.

 We do this by requesting discovery from the prosecutor and interviewing witnesses.
 The discovery will generally consist of police reports, additional investigative notes, pictures, and recorded interviews.
 As our client, you will receive a copy of everything received from the prosecutor for your review.

-Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.
+Based on the legal weaknesses in the State’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider.

-If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.
+If your case cannot be resolved satisfactorily with a plea, it would proceed to a motion hearing (where the judge issues a ruling on an evidentiary issue) or a trial, depending on the circumstances.

 Arrested for Domestic Violence in Columbus?
 LHA Can Help

 For nearly ten years, our domestic violence attorneys have successfully represented clients on domestic violence and/or charges across the region.
-That level of skill and experience lets us give you the best possible chance of avoiding conviction or reducing the negative impact on your life.
+That skill and experience let us give you the best possible chance of avoiding conviction or reducing the negative impact on your life.

 Contact LHA 24/7

-If you have any questions or need a premier domestic violence attorney right away, we ahre here for you.
-Please contact Luftman, Heck & Associates either by calling (614) 500-3836 or email us via [email protected].
+If you have any questions or need a premier domestic violence attorney right away, we are here for you.
+Please contact Luftman, Heck & Associates by calling (614) 500-3836 or email us at [email protected].

-For over a decade, the Columbus criminal defense lawyers at LHA have successfully represented in situations a lot like yours, from minor misdemeanors to first-degree felonies.
-Let us be there for you too.
+For over a decade, the Columbus criminal defense lawyers at LHA have successfully represented people in situations like yours, from minor misdemeanors to first-degree felonies.
+We’ll be there for you too.